BerriAI/litellm/docs/my-website/docs/routing.md

 ## Queuing (Beta)

-This requires a [Redis DB](https://redis.com/) to work.
+**Never fail a request due to rate limits**

-Our implementation uses LiteLLM's proxy server + Celery workers to process up to 100 req./s
+The LiteLLM Queuing endpoints can handle 100+ req/s.
+We use Celery workers to process requests.

 :::info